-The general idea of a One Time Password is to add a second layer of authentication in order to stay ahead of cybercrime and protect your organization against catastrophic effects of fraud on your business.
+The general idea of a One Time Password is to add a second layer of authentication in order to stay ahead of cybercrime and protect your organization against the catastrophic effects of fraud on your business.

 The risk of fraud is drastically reduced if the user doesn’t only have to fill in his username and password (something he knows) but also needs something he “has” to complete the login.
 This ‘something’ can be the user’s phone.
-OTP’s come in all shapes and sizes, but always add an extra layer of authentication
+OTP’s come in all shapes and sizes, but always add an extra layer of authentication.

 Originally, most OTP’s were sent as SMS messages.
 Once the user has begun his login attempt, filling in his username and the correct password, an SMS OTP is sent to the mobile number connected to his account.
 The user then enters this code shown on this phone in the login screen, completing the authentication process.

 An alternative to a One Time Password via SMS is Voice.
 With Voice, the spoken password is received as a phone call on the user's mobile.
 The password will not be stored on the user's phone and Voice allows you to reach users with limited sight.
 You can also implement Voice as a backup in case your SMS is not delivered.